shawnmcgraw/akronlinux/LVM_mar2024/README.md

-# ALUG - Linux Volume Management (LVM) - March 2024
+# ALUG - Logical Volume Manager (LVM) - March 2024
 This presentation is scheduled for March 7th, 2024.

 ### To Follow Along: